netdata/netdata/src/database/engine/README.md

 #### Clean Pages

-Flushed (saved) pages are **clean pages**, i.e. read-only pages that reside primarily on disk, and are loaded on demand to satisfy data queries.
+Flushed (saved) pages are **clean pages**, i.e., read-only pages that reside primarily on disk, and are loaded on demand to satisfy data queries.

 #### Pages Configuration